Do I need to bring my own bedding, mosquito net, food or water?

 I am vegetarian/vegan what can I eat?

-We have a simple menu consisting of rice, potatoes, lentils, pasta, beans, plantains, eggs, some vegetables, fish, oatmeal, apples, bananas and tea.
+Our buffet food is prepared in the respect of the traditional plant Shipibo diet and also suits a vegan/vegetarian diet consisting of rice, potatoes, lentils, pasta, beans, plantains, eggs, some vegetables, fish, oatmeal, apples, bananas and tea.
 If you are vegetarian or vegan our kitchen staff will gladly help to provide you with the food you need.

 Can I use soap, repellent, tooth paste?